Learn how to identify a cane toad

 Remove toad temptations and make your home a ‘Cane Toad Free Zone’

 - Remove standing water.
-Toads need access to water every two days to rehydrate
+Toads need access to water every 2 days to rehydrate.

 Learn about humane methods for collecting and killing cane toads